 Between the two parking garage entrances, a ground floor office is provided which will be staffed during daytime hours.
-Staff has added a condition of approval requiring on-site management 24 hours a day with signage at the office for how to reach the on-site manager after hours.
-As well as a continuous, clearly marked walkway from out-of-garage parking stalls to the main office and a pedestrian route from the office and/or main visitor entry point to stairs and an elevator without crossing a driveway or walking through the drive aisles of the garage.
+Due to the large size of the project, staff has added a condition of approval requiring on-site management 24 hours a day with signage at the office for how to reach the on-site manager after hours.
+Staff has also included conditions to provide safer pedestrian access withing the project including providing a continuous, clearly marked walkway from out-of-garage parking stalls to the main office, and providing a pedestrian route from the office and/or main visitor entry point to stairs and an elevator without crossing a driveway or walking through the drive aisles of the garage.

 A large landscaped open space area located along the property frontage near the Buchanan Road and Delta Fair Boulevard intersection includes a proposed community garden and a stormwater detention basin.
 In addition, a new outdoor plaza with landscaping is located adjacent the proposed new retail building near the main site entries.
-Parking lot lighting is provided on both side of the drive aisles on the west end of the north lot and on both sides of the street on the east side, in the form of pole lights on one side of the drive aisle and of building-mounted lights on the other side of the drive aisle.
+Parking lot lighting is provided on both sides of the drive aisles on the west end of the north lot and on both sides of the street on the east side, in the form of pole lights on one side of the drive aisle and of building-mounted lights on the other side of the drive aisle.
 On the east end of the north lot, only building-mounted lighting is provided.
-Staff has included a condition of approval requiring the applicant to provide a photometrics plan to demonstrate that the site entrances are effectively lit.
+Staff has included a condition of approval requiring the applicant to provide a photometric plan to demonstrate that the site entrances are effectively lit.

-Trash enclosures are located at the end of the driveway from Buchanan Rd.
-The original plans submitted by the applicant included trash chutes to the parking garage and required rolling of the trash bins, in some cases, over 700 feet to the drive aisle for pick-up.
+Trash enclosures are located at the end of the driveway from Buchanan Road.
+The original plans submitted by the applicant included trash chutes within the building that empty into the parking garage and required rolling of the trash bins, in some cases, over 700 feet to the drive aisle for pick-up.
 Due to concerns over maintenance of the trash chutes and the distance and frequency that the bins would need to be rolled out, staff worked with the applicant to instead create a consolidated trash enclosure area.
 The floor plans, however, still indicate trash chutes and collection in the parking garage.
 A condition of approval has been added to remove these from the plans.
 Staff is concerned with the ability of the large apartment complex to safely and cleanly remove the trash so staff has included condition of approval requiring a trash management plan that identifies how trash will be handled by tenants and management be provided to the City for review and approval prior to building permit approval.
 Staff has also added a condition that the location and layout of the enclosures be reviewed by Republic Services to ensure they function appropriately.